Stacktape

 Events

-• Events are used to route events (requests) from the configured integration to the specified port of your container.
+Events route traffic from an integration to a specified port on your container.

 HTTP API event